ayoumax/MyPortfolio/README.md

-# This is my Personla Porfolio updated as of 8/1/2025
+# This is my Personal Porfolio updated as of 8/1/2025